 Pure action movies can often be terrible, but Baby Driver is different.
 This largely comes from the shooting style, turning the movie more into a work of art, rather than a mindless blockbuster.

 Music is integral to Baby Driver’s success.
 Every single image was planned perfectly to time it with the music.
 Wright’s masterful direction makes the flow of images melodious.
 Every visual is intentional, and helps to drive the action and the story.

 Paired with the fantastic cinematography is engaging dialogue.
 Not only does much of the dialogue have Wright’s special flair of comedy, but also it takes on a lyrical quality to match the wonderful soundtrack.

 Impressively, Elgort has shown significant growth from his previous roles, and is able to carry the movie as Baby.
-He still makes the character interesting, despite the fact that Baby does not speak often nor is very expressive.
-Elgort makes the character even more entertaining to watch, especially when the character comes alive as he listens to music.
+He still makes the character interesting, despite the fact that Baby does not speak often nor is he very expressive.
+Elgort makes the character even more entertaining to watch, especially when Baby comes alive as he listens to music.

 The team of robbers has equally fantastic performances, even with their less significant screen time.
 Each of the characters could have easily been turned into a caricature or they could have been blended together, especially with their simple yet descriptive monikers, but each feels unique.
 They all have enough dimension to be interesting and even sympathetic.

 Baby Driver redefines the concept of a summer blockbuster, making a movie that is both extremely enjoyable and creative.